peruvianidol/11ty-recipes/_src/recipes/010-add-a-sitemap.md

 authorUrl: https://www.akbarsait.com
 ---

 Sitemap helps search engine crawl for making easier and quicker way to find and index your website content.
-The base blog of 11ty is already equipped and have a built in sitemap but added couple of date relavent changes to it make it more easier
+The base blog of 11ty is already equipped but here we have added few changes especially for the dates to make it easier and readable.

 ### Directions
 1. Create a file in your source directory  called **sitempa.njk** and add the following content to it.